 Your next step is to calculate your calories burned at rest (i.e. outside of workouts) during the day.
 To do this, first visit the caloric needs calculator and enter the information requested.
 In the "Activity Level" field enter "Sedentary" if you are mostly inactive outside of your workouts (that's most of us) or "Lightly Active" if you have a physical job.
 Do not select "Active", as this option is intended to account for your workouts, which you've already accounted for separately for greater accuracy.

-The result is an estimate of the number of calories you burn in 24 hours outside of exercise.
+The result is an estimate of the number of calories you burn in 24 hours outside of exercise time.
 But since you spend part of those 24 hours working out, we need to remove that part from the estimate.

 To determine the total number of calories you burn daily, add together your average daily exercise calories burned and your calories burned at rest.
 So, if you burn 1,916 calories per day at rest and 600 calories per day through exercise, then the total number of calories your body burns per day on average is 2,516.